 Table 1: September average temperatures and departures from normal (° F) for selected cities.

 Rainfall totals varied across the state in September.
 Rainfall totals across the state varied in September (Table 2), though most of the coastal communities in Florida saw below normal precipitation for the month.
 Areal patterns of monthly rainfall relative to normal are depicted in Figure 1 and show how portions of north Florida reported near to above normal rainfall, along with areas southwest of Alachua County and interior portions of South Florida.
 Only a few precipitation records were broken in September (Table 3).
 Year to date (01/01/12 to 9/30/12) rainfall totals from some locations along the southeast coast (i.e., Miami, West Palm Beach, and Fort Lauderdale) have already reported rainfall amounts above their average annual totals and, with 3 months left in the year, it could mean 2012 may be the wettest year on at some locations.

 Table 2: September precipitation totals and departures from normal (inches) for selected cities.

-Table 3: Daily rainfall records (inches) broken during September (compiled from NOAA, NWS).
+Table 3: Select daily rainfall records (inches) broken during September (compiled from NOAA, NWS).

 Figure 1: A graphical depiction of the monthly rainfall departure from normal (inches) for September is given in the figure below (courtesy of NOAA, NWS).